 - Troodontids: Non-avian dinosaurs thought by some to be particularly intelligent.

 - Therizinosaurs: Plant-eating theropods.

 - Oviraptors: The fossil record contains evidence that these dinosaurs were devoted parents.

 It is important to note that birds are not descended from velociraptors or any of the other maniraptorans.
 They are all derived from a common ancestor.
 Birds split from the other members of the group about 150 or so million years ago, in the Jurassic period.
 The non-avian dinosaurs became extinct over 65 million years ago, but the birds have flourished.

 The evidence that birds are dinosaurs is based on detailed studies of fossils, as well as the biology of modern birds.
 Recently, a new avenue of analysis became available with the extraction of tissue from dinosaur bones.
-Dr. John Asura, and other scientists, published an account of their analysis of collagen proteins purified from bones of a Tyrannosaurus rex (T. rex) in the journal Science, which you can find in the Bibliography, below.
+Dr. John Asura, and other scientists, published an account of their analysis of collagen proteins purified from bones of a Tyrannosaurus rex (T. rex) in the journal Science, which you can find in the Bibliography section below.
 They were able to obtain partial sequence information from the T. rex collagen proteins.
-Although the protein sequence they obtained is not complete (see the Experimental Procedure, below, for the actual sequence), it is has enough information to allow searching of sequence databases.
+Although the protein sequence they obtained is not complete (see the Procedure section for the actual sequence), it has enough information to allow searching of sequence databases.

 Figure 1.
 T. rex head reconstruction at the Oxford University Museum of Natural History.
 (Wikipedia, 2006.)

 BLAST is a program used to search databases of sequence information.
 For this science fair project, you will search SwissProt, a database of protein sequences.
 Each record has the protein sequence, as well as the authors who submitted the sequence, the article associated with the sequence, and other information.